Thanks to PurseMonger and her amazing Beta reader skills!

 They were nearing the Southern Water Tribe and the temperature had dropped drastically.
-All his crew—except for the navigator and a few guards—was below deck and away from the cold wind and freezing water.
-Though firebenders could use their inner fire to raise their body temperature, the cold climate was still a bit uncomfortable and they preferred to avoid it.
+All the crewmembers—except for the navigator and a few guards—were below deck and away from the cold wind and freezing water.
+Though firebenders could use their inner fire to raise their body temperature, the cold climate was still uncomfortable and they preferred to avoid it.

 Just a few more days and they would be entering the wintry southern nation.
-He wondered how much had changed since the last time he was there, though he had to admit he barely noticed it since he was too busy trying to capture the Avatar at that time.
-Katara had told him that Chief Arnook had sent some waterbenders to aid in reconstructing their sister tribe and now the city was flourishing.
-He remembered the way Katara's sapphire eyes would sparkle as she described her beloved home to him and he sometimes found himself imagining the ice city with its soft, blue radiance and clean water canals as he listened to her sweet voice.
+He wondered how much had changed since the last time he was there, though he had to admit he barely noticed it since he was too busy trying to capture Aang at that time.
+Katara had told him that Chief Arnook had sent some waterbenders to aid in the reconstruction of their sister tribe and now the city was flourishing.
+He remembered the way Katara's sapphire eyes would sparkle as she described her beloved home to him and he found himself imagining the ice city with its soft, blue radiance and clean water canals as he listened to her sweet voice.
 He was curious to finally see the renewed place where Katara had been born and now lived.

 But not as much as you wish to see her, right? a voice inside his head piped in.

 Zuko sighed and looked up at the night sky dotted with millions of bright stars, admitting the truth with his silence.